August 18, 2022

 August 31 is International Overdose Awareness Day, an annual campaign to end overdose.1

-This is a day to remember those who have died from overdose, and to acknowledge the grief of families and friends.
+This is a day to remember people who have died from overdose, and to acknowledge the grief of families and friends.
+The campaign also raises awareness about overdose prevention and seeks to end overdose stigma.1

 What is an overdose?